2018/19 Curriculum Statement

 We believe that the mission of Sacred Heart Catholic Academy in educating children, is not simply to impart information or to provide training in skills intended to deliver some economic benefit to society; education is not and must never be considered as purely utilitarian.
 It is about forming the human person, equipping him or her to live life to the full – in short it is about imparting wisdom.

-All teaching and learning is focussed on the uniqueness of each person made in God’s image and likeness.
+All teaching and learning is focused on the uniqueness of each person made in God’s image and likeness.
 Here is the development of understanding that God has placed a desire for happiness in every human person, and by God’s gifts of reason and free will, human beings are capable of knowing and choosing good and rejecting all that is wrong.

 Through Christ the gift of eternal life is assured.
 Love of neighbour involves respect for the religious beliefs of other people, particularly other Christians and the main world religions.

-Our Curriculum proiorities are:
+Our Curriculum priorities are:

 - Aspirations- we aim to provide experiences which show children the wider range of possibilities available for their future